Integrate bots

 How bots can help

-Using bots to handle simple customer enquiries or easily automated tasks such as checking an order status, a products stock level makes sense from both the business and customers perspectives, as it is cheaper for the business to service and more efficient for the customer.
-Win win!
+Using bots to handle simple customer enquiries or easily automated tasks such as checking an order status, or a product’s stock level makes sense from both the business and customers’ perspectives, as it’s cheaper for the business to service and more efficient for the customer.

 This pages covers the various approaches for integrating your chosen bot platform with us, so that your bot can interact with your users across all of our channels.

-Most bot platforms can incorporate calling other systems web services into their flows in order to retrieve data, or perform actions, and therefore using a combination of your own and our web services the sky is the limit for what you can do.
+Most bot platforms can incorporate calling other systems’ web services into their flows in order to retrieve data, or perform actions.
+Using a combination of your own and our web services there’s no limit to what you can do.

 🚧